magdesign/PocketVJ-CP-v3/README.md

-# PocketVJ Control Panel 3.0 (beta)
+# PocketVJ Control Panel 3.0

-(Its beta,  use it on your own risk, for the controlpanel us the one from PocketVJ 2.0 scripts are not working on PocketVJ 2.0)
+(scripts are not working on PocketVJ 2.0)

 http://www.pocketvj.com